aguirre-lab/tpp-manuscript-2023/README.md

 - `art_vals` (np.ndarray): NumPy array with the ABP waveform values.
 - `art_time` (np.ndarray): NumPy array with the time vector of the ABP measurements.
 - `fs` (int): Sampling frequency.
+- `twin` (float): Time window in seconds to look for the original minimum.

 **Returns:**
 - A dictionary (Dict[str, np.ndarray]) with the detection of the beat-to-beat bp features.
 The keys of the dictionary are `map`, `sbp`, `dbp`, `pp`, `hr`, and `time`.